markostanimirovic/juliette/README.md

 ````
 </details>

-As you can see, Juliette way is more declarative.
+As you can see, Juliette way is declarative.
 Also, the least amount of code is required to define the same logic.
 Instead of creating actions and then adding new conditional branches to the reducer, Juliette's handler creator accepts
 the reducer function on-site.